 Conclusion

 If we have to choose between a classified and an unclassified balance sheet – the classified one will be more useful in almost any scenario.
 When you have a categorized overview of your business assets, liabilities, and equity, it’s much easier to get a picture of a company’s financial state, you can find specific info in a matter of minutes and potential problems are easy to spot.
-On the other hand, if you’re looking for just a quick report about your business performance, an unclassified variant can also do since it’s easily digestible.

 Whichever the case – a correct balance sheet is a must, and what can help you in maintaining accuracy are tools like Farseer.
 It helps you track assets, liabilities, and equity without hustle, removing the need for manual entries.
 If you’d like to give it a try, feel free to book a demo with our experts, we’d be happy to provide more info on how to track your financial health better.